 From there it is all downhill until you reach your ultimate destination – and that’s exactly how you get to Hierve el Agua from Oaxaca City!

-Now that we’ve covered how to get to Hierve el Agua, let’s take a look at the petrified waterfalls theselves.
+Now that we’ve covered the local transport options for reaching Hierve el Agua, let’s take a look at what this exotically-named place actually is…

-Hierve el Agua is a series of bubbling mineral springs.
+In Spanish it’s name literally means ‘the water boils.’
+So naturally at Hierve el Agua you’ll find a series of bubbling mineral springs.

 Through the years, they have deposited minerals along the cliff edge that now resemble cascading waterfalls.